-2 Investigates has uncovered new information about the deadly Tesla crash in Mountain View earlier this year along with a serious warning for all firefighters responding to electric vehicle crashes.
+MOUNTAIN VIEW, Calif.
+(KTVU) - 2 Investigates has uncovered new information about the deadly Tesla crash in Mountain View earlier this year along with a subsequent warning for all firefighters and all electric vehicles.

-On March 23, a Tesla Model X slammed into a safety barrier on Highway 101 and erupted in flames.
-The 38-year-old driver died.
+The safety alert comes after the March 23 crash when a Tesla Model X slammed into a safety barrier on Highway 101 and erupted in flames.

-Firefighters say they put the fire out in two minutes but soon discovered the battery fire in the electric vehicle would smolder for hours and reignite multiple times, even days later.
+Firefighters say they put the fire out in 2 minutes but soon discovered the battery fire in the electric vehicle would smolder for hours and reignite even days later.

-"The battery began to overheat even though we had already cooled the battery and it continued to reignite," said Diaz.
-"We don't have the tools to deal with a battery that is completely, basically destroyed.”
+"The battery began to overheat even though we had already cooled the battery and it continued to reignite," said Mountain View Fire Dept. Chief Juan Diaz

-The other concern firefighters say they have when dealing with electric vehicles is possible electrification of the vehicle.
+The other concern firefighters have for electric vehicles is possible electrification of the vehicle.

 "If it's a rescue, that's where the real risk comes in cause I'm going to be cutting that vehicle, I want to make sure I'm not cutting through an electric cable," said San Jose Fire Dept. Captain Mitch Matlow.

 For departments like San Jose Fire, that's not the only danger with electrical vehicles.
 If a battery is severely damaged and catches fire, that fire can burn hot and long at more than 900 degrees until the battery is exhausted.
 It's called "thermal runaway."
 Auto experts say that's a fancy term for "fire."

 In the Tesla crash, firefighters called Tesla engineers who had the tools and training to partially dismantle the battery.
 But even then, the threat wasn't over.

 "In this particular case, 6 days later, the temperature inside those cells increased to the point of ignition.
 That's why the car reignited," said Chief Diaz.
 "You have stored energy that is frankly unstable."